-e) Would the project conflict with or obstruct Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact implementation of a water quality control plan or sustainable groundwater management plan? $\mathbf{X}$
+Potentially Significant Less Than Significant with Mitigation Less Than Significant e) Would the project conflict with or obstruct Impact Incorporated Impact No Impact implementation of a water quality control plan or sustainable groundwater management plan?
+X

 The water quality control plan applicable to the Project area is the Water Quality Control Plan for the Colorado River Basin Region, as amended through March 30, 2023.
 The Project does not include features that will conflict with or obstruct water quality policies or objectives, and will not conflict with or obstruct implementation of the water quality control plan cited above.